 Credit Risk.
 Credit risk refers to the possibility that the issuer of a security or other instrument will be unable to make timely interest payments and/or repay the principal on its debt.
 Because we may invest up to 20% of our Total Assets in debt securities, including those rated below investment grade, commonly referred to as "junk bonds," we may be subject to a greater degree of credit risk than a fund investing only in investment grade securities.
 Generally, lower-grade securities provide a higher yield than higher-grade securities of similar maturity but are subject to greater risks, such as greater credit risk, greater volatility and greater liquidity concerns.
-Such securities are generally regarded as predominantly speculative and are more susceptible to non-payment of interest and principal and default than higher-grade securities.
+Such securities are generally regarded as predominantly speculative and are more susceptible to non-payment of interest and principal and default than higher-grade securities and are more sensitive to specific issuer developments or real or perceived general adverse economic changes than higher-grade securities.
 The market for lower-grade securities may also have less information available than the market for other securities, further complicating evaluations and valuations of such securities.